 Grant aid will not be paid if work is started before MVDC approves the application.

 The cost of employing an architect or a surveyor may be included in the costs of the grant, however, if a surveyor is employed and MVDC refuses the grant application, the applicant must pay the cost of appointing the surveyor.

-Processing a Disabled Facilities Grant from start to finish is likely to take between 6 - 12 months.
+Processing a DFG from start to finish is likely to take between 6 - 12 months.
 As part of the process, an applicant will need to have an assessment by an occupational therapist and this can take some time.
 MVDC will also need to gain consent from the landlord before starting any works if the applicant's property is rented.

 Who carries out the works

 MVDC works in partnership with Independent Home Solutions (IHS).
 They are a not-for-profit home improvement agency and registered as a community interest company.

 IHS oversee all the works done on properties using one or more of their listed and vetted contractors.

 For more information on the service provided by IHS, please call 01737 845630, email email@example.com or send your enquiry to: Independent Home Solutions CIC, The Old Crumpet Factory, 16, Brockham Lane, Brockham, Surrey, RH3 7EL

 Please contact us on 01306 885001 or email firstname.lastname@example.org for more information.